AlibabaCloudDocs/dts/intl.en-US/Data Migration/Migration from a user-created database to Alibaba Cloud/Source database: SQL Server/Migrate incremental data from a user-created SQL Server database to an ApsaraDB RDS
         for SQL Server instance.md

     **Note:** For more information about how to create a database and the database naming conventions, see [Create a database on an ApsaraDB RDS for SQL Server instance](https://www.alibabacloud.com/help/zh/doc-detail/95698.htm).

 -   If a data migration task fails, DTS automatically resumes the task.
 Before you switch your workloads to the destination instance, stop or release the data migration task.
 Otherwise, the data in the source database will overwrite the data in the destination instance after the task is resumed.
--   During data migration, if you perform a primary/secondary switchover on the source database, the migration task will fail.

 ## Limits

 -   DTS does not migrate the schemas of assemblies, service brokers, full-text indexes, full-text catalogs, distributed schemas, distributed functions, CLR stored procedures, CLR scalar-valued functions, CLR table-valued functions, internal tables, systems, or aggregate functions.
--   DTS does not migrate data of the sql\_variant type.
+-   DTS cannot migrate data of the sql\_variant type.
 -   DTS does not migrate tables that contain computed columns.
 -   A single data migration task can migrate incremental data from only one database.
 To migrate incremental data from multiple databases, you must create a data migration task for each database.